 CORE Community School was founded in 2015 by Dr. Annie Johnston-Jones and Dymond Jones.
 Their shared vision for CORE first took shape in 2012 when they started CORE Academy summer camp on their property in Waleska, GA.
-The vision expanded into a school program in 2015 with two students and a small school building in Canton, GA.
+The vision expanded into a school program with two students and a small school building in Canton, GA.
 After two years of operation and tremendous growth, CORE Community School relocated to their current home in Woodstock.

 "We teach who we are."